Celebrating Mennonite Literature

-Are you interested in hearing significant Canadian writers talk about how their writing sensibilities, their careers, and their Mennonite heritage intersect?
-Building on its successful 2012 reading series, “Mennonite/s Writing: Celebrating the First 50 Years,” Conrad Grebel University College is pleased to present “Mennonite/s Writing 2014-2015,” a seven session reading series showcasing new work by some of the most prominent authors in the field, including: Rudy Wiebe, Jeff Gundy, Miriam Toews, Patrick Friesen, Di Brandt, David Bergen, and Carrie Snyder.
-The authors will offer a combined reading/commentary meant to take the audience on a journey that traces how the writer's Mennonite heritage contributed to shaping his or her literary sensibility.
+In 2012 and again in 2014-15, Grebel invited significant Canadian writers to talk about how their writing sensibilities, their careers, and their Mennonite heritage intersect.
+The authors offered a combined reading/commentary meant to take the audience on a journey that traces how the writer's Mennonite heritage contributed to shaping his or her literary sensibility.

-On Wednesday, November 26th, Grebel will host Miriam Toews for the first time, as she reads from her bestselling new novel All My Puny Sorrows.
+On Wednesday, November 26th 2014, Grebel hosted Miriam Toews for the first time, as she read from her bestselling new novel All My Puny Sorrows.
 Winner of the Governor General’s Award for A Complicated Kindness, Toews’ most recent novel returns to a cast of Mennonites with a tight-knit family wrestling through urgent questions of life, death, and the power to choose.

-On Wednesday, January 21st, BC-based poet Patrick Friesen will return to Grebel to read from his forthcoming book of poems, A Short History of Crazy Bone.
+On Wednesday, January 21st 2015, BC-based poet Patrick Friesen returned to Grebel to read from his forthcoming book of poems, A Short History of Crazy Bone.
 Author of fifteen books of poetry and recent winner of ReLit Award, Friesen’s work consistently challenges—and rewards—readers with its beautiful exploration of faith, experience, and language itself.

-On Wednesday, February 4th, Di Brandt will read from a collection of poems in progress.
+On Wednesday, February 4th 2015, Di Brandt read from a collection of poems in progress.
 The dynamic author of more than a dozen celebrated books of poetry, criticism, and fiction, Brandt currently teaches Canadian Literature and Creative Writing at Brandon University, and is the Manitoba Public Libraries Writer-in-Residence for 2014-2015.

-On Wednesday, February 18th, Winnipeg-based author David Bergen will read from his new book Leaving Tomorrow.
+On Wednesday, February 18th 2015, Winnipeg-based author David Bergen read from his new book Leaving Tomorrow.
 Author of seven previous novels, including the Giller Prize winning The Time in Between, and bestselling The Age of Hope, Bergen’s latest novel moves from small-town Alberta to Paris and back again, powerfully exploring the paradoxes of home, faith, and the need to belong.

-On Wednesday, March 4th, the series will conclude with Grebel alumnus Carrie Snyder, whose last work, The Juliet Stories, was shortlisted for the Governor General’s Award.
-Snyder’s much-anticipated new novel, Girl Runner, tells the story of an Olympic runner and a forgotten period of Canada’s past, and is set to be released across the US, the UK, and Australia in 2015, and in translation in across Europe and South America.
+On Wednesday, March 4th 2015, the series concluded with Grebel alumnus Carrie Snyder, whose last work, The Juliet Stories, was shortlisted for the Governor General’s Award.
+Snyder’s much-anticipated new novel, Girl Runner, tells the story of an Olympic runner and a forgotten period of Canada’s past.
+It was released across the US, the UK, and Australia in 2014, and in translation across Europe and South America.